-Stage 1: Qualified participants for the face-to-face course are selected from among those who previously enrolled in and passed the self-learning e-course on the same subject.
+Stage 1: Qualified participants for the face-to-face courses are selected from among those who previously enrolled in and passed the self-learning e-course on the same subject.
 The self-learning e-course is available on the APO e-learning website.
+Therefore, NPOs are requested to nominate only candidates who passed the self e-learning courses.

-Stage 2: An examination is conducted at the end of the face-to-face course, and successful participants are requested to carry out a productivity improvement assignment in their countries within three to six months after the training course.
+Stage 2: An examination is conducted at the end of the face-to-face courses, and successful participants are requested to carry out a productivity improvement assignment in their countries within three to six months after the training courses.
+APO resource persons will provide mentoring and coaching to guide participants in preparing the project reports.

-Stage 3: The participants submit project reports to the APO Secretariat for review, and a registration-based certificate is given to successful candidates.
+Stage 3: Participants submit project reports to the APO Secretariat for review, and a registration-based certificate is given to successful candidates.
+The APO-certified productivity practitioners will receive three-year certification as APO-certified productivity practitioners in DPP: Basic.

-After completing the three stages, the successful APO-certified productivity practitioners are registered on the APO website.

-DPP: Basic aims to equip participants with fundamental knowledge on productivity, which enables them to diagnose the current productivity performance of any organization and then adopt and implement appropriate solutions for improvement.
+DPP: Basic aims to equip participants with fundamental knowledge of productivity, which enables them to diagnose the current productivity performance of any organization and then adopt and implement appropriate solutions for improvement.
 Therefore, NPOs are requested to nominate emerging professionals and new recruits who are expected to work as productivity practitioners for this course.
-It is mandatory for the participants to submit productivity improvement project reports after participating in this course.
-At the end of the program, participants are expected to practice the techniques learned and continue to carry out self-development to qualify to attend the DPP: Advanced course in the future.
+It is mandatory for participants to submit productivity improvement project reports after completing this course.
+At the end of the course, participants are expected to practice the techniques learned and continue to carry out self-development to qualify to attend the DPP: Advanced course in the future.